-Remaining challenges and opportunities include the establishment of a focused and coordinated business development plan, business recruitment and retention efforts, market data collection and distribution, and generation of additional sources of revenue to implement restructuring efforts.
+There are currently several projects taking place and many planned projects to reposition the downtown district in Decatur.
+A renewed focus on marketing, business attraction and retention and providing technical assistance to property owners aims to reinvigorate the downtown area.
+Remaining challenges and opportunities include business recruitment and retention efforts, market data collection and distribution and generation of additional sources of revenue to implement restructuring efforts.